-Formerly known as the "Theater square", after the magnificent building of the National Theater which was built in 1869 when the whole place began to get its shape, Trg Republike (Republic square) is, together with Terazije square, the principal spot in the center of the city.
+Formerly known as "Theater Square", after the magnificent building of the National Theater which was built in 1869 when the whole place began to get its shape, Trg Republike (Republic Square) is, together with Terazije Square, the principal spot in the center of the city.

 The place was renamed after WWII and fall of the Kingdom.
 The new, socialist regime proclaimed the Republic, and the central city square was named in honour of the newly installed political system.
 After 1991, and dissolution of Yugoslavia, there has been initiatives for square to be renamed once again, but it didn't happen to this day.
 But, before all of it, in 19th century, this place was known as "Prince's Square" (ser.
 "Knežev Trg").
 There was the first post office, where the first phone ranged in Serbia.
 Also, there was a tavern of Ilija M. Kolarac, merchant and great benefactor.
 It was a very vivid place.
 The word is that in 1928, this kafana (Serbian word for "tavern") was visited by Rabindranath Tagore, famous writer and philosopher, and Nobel prize winner, during his short stay in Belgrade.
 Unfortunately, the place was demolish during 1941 Nazi bombardment of Belgrade and never rebuilt.
 At least, not at the original spot.